Skip to main content

 Secondary Social Studies Coordinator, Frisco Independent School District

-Patience LeBlanc has more than 26 years of experience in teaching social studies.
-She is the secondary social studies coordinator for Frisco Independent School District, where she writes curriculum and manages secondary social studies teachers.
-LeBlanc has taught at both the middle school and high school levels.
-Even though she spent most of her career teaching eighth‐grade US history pre‐1877, she has also taught Texas history, US history post‐1877, AP US history, AP world history, constitutional law, and street law.
-LeBlanc has also coached athletic and academic teams, including girls’ basketball, volleyball, and track; Academic Decathlon; Citizen Bee and Jr. Citizen Bee; and the We the People competition.
-She has been a consultant for many educational programs and organizations, including Law‐Related Education through the State Bar of Texas, the Center for Civic Education, the We the People program, and the Gilder Lehrman Institute, where she has written curriculum and presented across the state and nation.
-LeBlanc’s awards include the 2020 Humanities Texas Outstanding Teacher of the Year, 2018 Gilder Lehrman Teacher of the Year for Texas, 2013 American Lawyers Auxiliary Teacher of the Year, 2011 Texas Lawyers Auxiliary Teacher of the Year, 2010 James Madison Foundation Fellowship, and 2005 Leon Jaworski Award for Excellence in Law Focused Education.
-LeBlanc has a BA in history from Texas A&M University and an MA in history from Texas Woman’s University.
+LeBlanc has consulted for the State Bar of Texas Law‐Related Education, the Center for Civic Education, the We the People program, and the Gilder Lehrman Institute, contributing curriculum and leading workshops nationwide.
+Her honors include the 2020 Humanities Texas Outstanding Teacher of the Year, 2018 Gilder Lehrman Texas Teacher of the Year, 2013 American Lawyers Auxiliary Teacher of the Year, 2011 Texas Lawyers Auxiliary Teacher of the Year, a 2010 James Madison Foundation Fellowship, and the 2005 Leon Jaworski Award for Excellence in Law Focused Education.
+She holds a BA in history from Texas A&M University and an MA in history from Texas Woman’s University.

 Lois MacMillan